ARQMath/ARQMathCode/README.md

 ## Getting Started

 To begin the code, first download and locate the MSE ARQMath Dataset.
-Then you can simply use ```post_reader.py``` to read the data using a ```DataReader```.
+Then you can simply use ```post_reader_record.py``` to read the data using a ```DataReaderRecord```.
 Each file in the dataset, is related to at least one entity.
 For instance, the '''user.xml''' file, contains the information for '''user''' entitiy.
-Therefore, the ```DataReader``` has different parser for each of the files and links all the related information.
+Therefore, the ```DataReaderRecord``` has different parser for each of the files and links all the related information.